Zachacious/MusicTheoryJS/README.md

 # MusicTheoryJS

-MusicTheoryJS is a fully documented, lightweight, chainable music theory library for realtime procedural music generation, analysis and computer aided music composition.
+MusicTheoryJS is a fully documented, lightweight(5kb gzip), chainable music theory library for realtime procedural music generation, analysis and computer aided music composition.

-This library is NOT a midi library and does not create sound but could easily be coupled with one.
+Includes nearly 70 built in scales and over 40 built in chords

 - - -
 ## Install